 Radio is a fast-paced and dynamic medium.
 It is often the first to break the news and for many listeners it is the primary source of entertainment and information.
 Radio is at the forefront of popular culture – delivering music, opinion and information to ever more savvy audiences.
 Today’s radio stations are also developing an increasingly sophisticated online presence and creating new ways to interact with audiences.

-The Radio major in the Bachelor of Communication Studies degree (BCS) helps you develop the skills to become a multi-skilled, well-grounded, adaptable and creative broadcaster ready to enter the radio industry.
+The Radio major in the Bachelor of Communication Studies (BCS) helps you develop the skills to become a multi-skilled, well-grounded, adaptable and creative broadcaster ready to enter the radio industry.

 Introduces essential theory and practice as a basis for later specialisation.
 This focuses on media and interpersonal communication and the relationships between communication, technology and New Zealand society.

-Years two and three
+Years 2 and 3

 You will be engaged in a range of professional tasks: announcing, writing and selling commercials, writing features, recording and producing items for broadcast, researching and presenting documentaries, compiling and presenting news and organising station and client promotions.